spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 ### Inbox notifications

 Inbox notifications are what you receive in your [Spacelift notification inbox](../../product/notifications.md).
 By default, these are errors that happened during some kind of action execution inside Spacelift and are always sent even if you do not have a policy created.

 However using the policy allows you to alter the body of those errors to add additional context, or even more importantly it allows you to create your own unique notifications.

-The inbox rule accepts multiple configurable parameters:
+The inbox rule accepts multiple configurable parameters, all _optional_:

-- `title` - a custom title for the message (**Optional**)
+- `title`: A custom title for the message.
-- `body` - a custom message body (**Optional**)
+- `body`: A custom message body.
-- `severity` - the severity level for the message (**Optional**)
+- `severity`: The severity level for the message.

-#### Creating new inbox notifications
+#### Create new inbox notifications

-For example here is an inbox rule which will send `INFO` level notification messages to your inbox when a tracked run has finished:
+This inbox rule which will send `INFO` level notification messages to your inbox when a tracked run has finished:

 ```opa
 package spacelift